Cottonwood-Technology/ValidX/docs/index.rst

 ValidateIt
 ==========

-ValidateIt is fast, powerful, and flexible validator with sane syntax.
+ValidateIt is :ref:`fast <benchmarks>`, powerful, and flexible validator with sane syntax.

 ..  testcode:: demo